From Garrett Hack

 #4 Bench plane.

 You might like a heftier #4-1/2, a slightly longer #5, or a smaller #3, but get one good plane of this size.
-Lie Nielsen, Clifton, or Lee Valley (LV) are all good choices, as is an older Stanley if you are willing to put in the hours tuning it.
-For the Stanley buy a replacement iron (Hock or Lie Nielsen).
+Lie Nielsen, or Lee Valley are good choices, as is an older Stanley.
+For the Stanley you might buy a replacement iron (Hock or Lie Nielsen).
 If you were to bring 2 planes, a #5 size would be useful.
-Both LN and Lee Valley make very nice low angle planes in this size (#62 LN).
+Both Lie Nielsen and Lee Valley make very nice low-angle planes in this size (LN #62).

-A set of at least 5 sizes chisels — 1⁄4”, 3⁄8”, 1⁄2”, 3⁄4”, 1” Most any will do if the steel is good and the handles suit you.
-Inexpensive and good are the Ashley Iles bench chisels (the shorter ones) sold by toolsforworkingwood.com.
-Look on the web for TheBestThings.com, as they have quite a selection of chisels.
-LN and LV are fine.
-Flea market chisels might be great, and Japanese chisels are also worth trying if they interest you.
+A range of sizes is nice.
+Most any will do if the steel is halfway decent and the handles suit you.
+Inexpensive and good are the Ashley Iles bench chisels; more expensive and very good are the LV (PMV11 steel) and LN chisels.
+Flea market chisels are fine, and Japanese chisels are also worth trying if they interest you.
+A 5/16” chisel will be very useful.
+Lie-Nielsen makes one or you could grind down a 3/8."

 A 6” or 12” is fine.
-If you are going to buy a good square only once, a Starrett is hard to beat but not inexpensive.
+If you are going to buy a good square only once a Starrett is hard to beat.

 Most are okay, old or new, wood or iron.
-Older Stanleys and the Veritas (LV, with the lever lock) are good.
-A 6” or longer blade is usually more useful than a short one.
+Older Stanleys and the Veritas (Lee Valley, with the lever lock) are good.
+A small bevel will work, but a 6” or longer blade is more useful.
 Most important is that the blade locks securely.

 Marking gauges have a single pin (best if honed to a tiny knife), mortising gauges two.
 Some gauges do both — the beam has two pins on one side (one adjustable) and one on the other.
 Brass wear plates or fancy rosewood aren’t as important as a gauge that feels good in your hand (balanced) and the fence locks positively.

-A bullnose shoulder rabbet with a very short sole ahead of the blade is a specialized tool and not the best choice for adjusting a tenon shoulder.
-The Lie-Nielsen rabbet block plane will also work, but not as well as a shoulder plane.
+A bullnose shoulder rabbet (Stanley #90) with a very short sole ahead of the blade is a specialized tool and not the best choice for adjusting a tenon shoulder.
+The Lie-Nielsen rabbet block plane will work, nearly as well as a shoulder plane.

-(Or the #80 cabinet scraper if you prefer) — I like thicker scrapers (like the Bahco 474 with .032” thickness) over the very flexible thin ones.
+I like thicker scrapers over the very flexible thin ones.
 One should last nearly a lifetime.
 This is a tool you should know how to sharpen and use effectively.

 Mill file and round chain saw file.

-Eventually, if you are serious about using planes, you will want a dedicated smooth plane.
-Some possibilities: Your #4 tuned as a smoother, a #4-1/2 , a Lee Valley low angle smoother, or older wooden coffin shaped smoother, or if you want to go really big time, a new smoother from a one-off maker.
+Eventually, if you are going to use planes a lot you will want a dedicated smoothing plane.
+Some possibilities: Your #4 tuned as a smoother, a #4-1/2, a Lee Valley low angle smoother, or older wooden coffin shaped smoother, or if you want to go really big time, a new smoother from a one-off maker.

 I use many spokeshaves, mainly for shaping curves.
-The older Stanley #53 and #54 are my favorites.
-LN also makes some, as does LV.
+The older Stanley #52 and #53 are my favorites.
+LN also makes some, as does Lee Valley.
 The heavier bodied “Boggs” shaves are the best of these.

-That’s all you really need, but bring other tools if you have them and think you would like to use them.
+That’s all you really need, but bring other tools if you have them and think you would like to use or learn more about them.